AhmedYasserIbrahim/Recruit-PSU/Current Progress.md

 - Google sign in was added as a feature.
 - Confirmed that PSU students would be considered external users, making the pricing of publication feasible.
 - Created a page to give the option to sign up as student or as recruiter.
+- Created a button to add a job listing.
+Only available to recruiters.